Epcot International Flower and Garden Festival

 The Epcot International Flower and Garden Festival isn't just about pretty flowers (but there are lots of those).
 You'll learn about growing, planting, and eating sustainable flowers, herbs, fruits and veggies, explore interative play areas and educational exhibits, eat fresh food and enjoy some music that Dad really likes.

-The Epcot International Flower and Garden Festival starts around the first of March each year and lasts until late in May.
-In 2018 the dates are February 28 to May 28.
+The Epcot International Flower and Garden Festival starts around the first of March each year and lasts until late in May or into early June.
+In 2019 the dates are March 6 to June 3.
 That gives you plenty of time to explore Epcot's second-biggest festival!

 Aren't the flowers beautiful?
 Photo by Matthew Cooper